GlorytoAlmightyGod/let_me_SEE_freely/README.md

-PROOF(the_why_it_MUST_be_true) is what rules; use examples to eradicate blindness.
-    1. **create a proposition** which is free from the defect of having much exceptions.
-    2. test the proposition.
-    3. repeat.

-allready know that FAILURE FEEDS SUCCESS?
-O darling, SUCCESS FEEDS SUCCESS also.

-dealing with AIM that is "significant"?
-    • take the time to build a_small_real_specific_easy_imperfect_AIM.
-    • create a simple plan in order to realize the_AIM.
-    • complete the plan.

-a brilliant question is NOT a stupid question?
+**light_of_hope:**
+    that_which_seems_impossible_to_be_done in_a_certain_way can NOT be that_which_can_be_done_with_ease in_a_certain_way?
+    what seems like the problem worth fixing is NOT the real problem at play? is NOT the real problem creating my own future self such that it is able to fix certain problems with ease?
+    2 problems can add up and give me 0 problems. fixing 1 problem can fix MANY problems? creating 1 problem can NOT fix MANY problems?

 **fun_attitudes:**
+    it is NOT about "mathematics"; it is about witnessing BEAUTY. let me fail in awesome ways!
     WOW!!! what a weird Creation.
-    it is a matter of great good fortune to come to experience this root cause finding! the "harder" the problem, greater the opportunity to learn. learning is fun!!! failure is a good news. why? because i get to that i missed to know that_which_is_worth_knowing. i am getting to know more and more of that_which_is_worth_knowing. my desire is just to know the answer to "why can i NOT get the problem fixed?"; it is NOT to get the problem fixed. why do i have a certain belief in it being NOT possible to be done by me?
+    it is a matter of great good fortune to come to experience this root cause finding! the "harder" the problem, greater the opportunity to learn. learning is fun!!! not sure? try to know it for real. why to guess it? failure is a good news. why? because i get to know "i missed to know that_which_is_worth_knowing.". i am getting to know more and more of that_which_is_worth_knowing. my desire is just to know the answer to "why can i NOT get the problem fixed?"; it is NOT to get the problem fixed. why do i have a certain belief in it being NOT possible to be done by me?